Today’s rates for a wide variety of multifamily loans

 Freddie Mac Float-to-Fixed-Rate Loans (Two-Plus-Seven)

-Freddie Mac Float-to-Fixed-Rate Loans have 9-year terms; a two-year period with a variable interest rate, followed by a seven-year period with a fixed interest rate.
-These apartment mortgages offer amortizations of up to 30 years, while size and LTV ratios are based on fixed interest rates.
+Freddie Mac Float-to-Fixed-Rate Loans have nine-year terms; a two-year period with a variable interest rate, followed by a seven-year period with a fixed interest rate.

 Freddie Mac Float-to-Fixed-Rate Financing for Multifamily Properties